 Passwords will only keep outsiders out if they are difficult to guess!
 Don’t share your password, and don’t use the same password in more than one place.
 If someone should happen to guess one of your passwords, you don’t want them to be able to use it in other places.
 The golden rules of passwords are: (1) A password should have a minimum of 8 characters, be as meaningless as possible, and use uppercase letters, lowercase letters, symbols and numbers, e.g., xk2&LP97.
 (2) Change passwords regularly, at least every 90 days.
 (3) Do not give out your password to anyone!
 For enhanced security, use some form of two-factor authentication.
 Two-factor authentication is a way to gain access by combining something you know (PIN) with something you have (token or smart card).

-6. Back-up your computer data on disks or CDs regularly.
+6. Back-up your computer data on disks or external hard drives regularly.

 Experienced computer users know that there are two types of people: those who have already lost data and those who are going to experience the pain of losing data in the future.
-Back up small amounts of data on floppy disks and larger amounts on CDs.
+Back up small amounts of data on flash drives and larger amounts on external drives.
 If you have access to a network, save copies of your data on another computer in the network.
 Many people make weekly backups of all their important data.
 And make sure you have your original software start-up disks handy and available in the event your computer system files get damaged.
 Be prepared!

 8. Disconnect from the Internet when not in use.